riceissa/issarice.com/wiki/malaria-notes.md

 Some questions I'd like to address:

-* If swamp-draining and DDT were the methods used to eradicate malaria in the United States, why are LLINs what we hear about nowadays?
+* If swamp-draining and DDT were the methods used to eliminate malaria in the United States, why are LLINs what we hear about nowadays?
 * Why was DDT banned?
   What were the tradeoffs involved in the banning?